-They come in white, yellow, light lavender and the dark lavender.
-There are other hybrids primroses check them out at monrovia search results.
+They come in white, yellow, light lavender and dark lavender.
+There are other hybrids primroses check them out at Monrovia search results.

-The Oenothera speciosa Species is lighter in color and is the most common.
-See photo below.
+The Oenothera speciosa Species are lighter in color and are the most common.
+See the photo below.

 The Texas Evening Primrose (Oenothera Berlandieri)

 The Yellow Evening Primrose